excalidraw/rfcs/active-rfcs/0000-tables.md

 I think the users will be able to style the headers differently once we have support for wyswyg editor, so till then lets keep it simple.

+## Reordering rows and columns

+This is a powerful feature and good to have.
+Users can drag the rows and columns and reorder them on the UI.
+However I think in the first release we might not want to support this and add this as an enhancement in future releases.

 ## Alternatives

+### Virtual Text Elements

 In the above approach the text elements with `containerId` as `cell id` will exists in the `json`.
 This means there will be 4 separate `text` elements in the `json`.